jordan-jakisa/pdf_creator/ReadMe.md

 The SDK provides a viewfinder and preview screens and they provide the following customization controls.
 - Importing from the gallery
 - Setting a limit to the number of pages scanned
-- scanner mode (controls the feature sets in the flow)
+- Scanner mode (controls the feature sets in the flow)

 You can retrieve both PDFs and JPEG files for your scanned documents